-- (i) the nature and structure of the products offered on the PFP; - (ii) the PFP Applicant's target clients; - (iii) the roles and responsibilities of the PFP Applicant; - (iv) whether the PFP Applicant might have any perceived conflicts of interest when authorised and how these might be managed; - (v) any proposed outsourcing arrangements with third party service providers; - (vi) whether the PFP Applicant is proposing to carry out any other Regulated Activities; and - (vii) the safekeeping arrangements for Client Assets if the PFP Applicant intends to hold these.
+- (i) the nature and structure of the products offered on the PFP; - (ii) the PFP Applicant's target Clients; - (iii) the roles and responsibilities of the PFP Applicant; - (iv) whether the Applicant will carry out primary and/or secondary trading; - (v) whether the PFP Applicant might have any perceived conflicts of interest when authorised and how these might be managed; - (vi) any proposed outsourcing arrangements with third party service providers;

+- (vii) whether the PFP Applicant is proposing to carry out any other Regulated Activities; and - (viii) the safekeeping arrangements for Client Assets if the PFP Applicant intends to hold these.

-In the case that a PFP Applicant proposes to carry out other Regulated Activities such as Advising on Investments or Credit, Managing Assets or Managing a Collective Investment Fund, the PFP Applicant would need to demonstrate how it would manage any potential conflicts of interest that these activities may pose.
+In the case that a PFP Applicant proposes to carry out other Regulated Activities such as Operating a MTF, Advising on Investments or Credit, Managing Assets or Managing a Collective Investment Fund, the PFP Applicant would need to demonstrate how it would manage any potential conflicts of interest that these activities may pose.